zcorpan/html-parser-book/manuscript/parser.md

             └── #text: Intentionally Left Blank
 ```

 When in foreign content (SVG or MathML), certain start tags imply closure of open foreign content elements and are then reprocessed.
-More on this in *The foreign lands: SVG and MathML* section.
+More on this in {% ref "parser", "The foreign lands: SVG and MathML" %} section.

 ### Misnested tags